maluramichael/dll-proxy-generator/Readme.md

 ## Usage

+### Generate the proxy dll source
 .\DllProxyGenerator.exe "path\to\your\dll"

 Be careful which dlls you try to proxy.
 I tried public windows dlls like d3d9 or user32 whch work great.
 Game specific dlls with mangled function names wont work.
 Except someone knows how to counter this problem.

+### Build the proxy dll
+Create a new Visual Studio dll project.
+Copy the generated proxy files into your project.

+Remove every other file like stdafx.h

+Change the following settings.

+* General > Project Defaults > Character Set = Use Multi-Byte Character Set
+* C/C++ > Precompiled Headers > Precompiled Header = Not Using Precompiled Headers

+### Use the new dll
+Copy your new proxy inside the game directory.
+Some games have a different load mechanism.
+Depending on which dll you generated it could be possible that the game does not load your dll first in which case the proxy doesnt work.